mihalehang/monsters-munchkins/README.md

 # monsters-munchkins
 CS 2800 Final Project
-Members:

-Jamie Lin

-Anna Yang

-Harris Bubalo

-Michael Huang
+Members: Jamie Lin, Anna Yang, Harris Bubalo, Michael Huang

+This is the repo for our 'Monsters and Munchkins' Project.

+It contains:

+* Our progress report
+* Our implementation of the traditional algorithm in Racket (functional)
+* Our implementation of the traditional algorithm in ACL2s (nonfunctional)
+* A text file with the pseudocode for the algorithm